 A house build like that can last a good 300 years longer than many modern buildings.
 Plus the fact that it reuses plastic bottles makes this a brilliant solution.

 More excellent uses for a plastic bottle

-There are places in our world where people do not have electricity and a water bottle could help out with this problem.
+There are places in our world where people do not have electricity and a water bottle could help with this problem.
 Have you heard of a Solar Bottle Bulb?
 Have a look at the following YouTube video which shows how to make such a light.

 How a condom prevents mothers from bleeding to death

 It is the year 2000 when Dr. Sayeba Akhter, chair of Dhaka Medical College Hospitals (DMCH) Gynecology and Obstetrics Department, noticed many women after childbirth would bleed to death.
 In Bangladesh, 30 to 40 years ago, this was the primary cause of high maternal mortality rate.

 Dr. Sayeba discovered a very simple and cheap procedure to stop this bleeding.
 This is now known worldwide as condom catheter tamponade or just simply the Sayebas method.

 It happened that one day 2 women literally died in front of her eyes after giving birth.
 She said, “I suddenly visualized the children in the village playing with balloons and wondered if filling a balloon with water and inserting it in the uterus that the pressure created would stop the bleeding”.

-The use of this procedure devised by Dr. Sayeba has saved the lives of millions of women worldwide.
+Using this procedure devised by Dr. Sayeba has saved the lives of millions of women worldwide.
 It is extremely cheap, as it only costs about 99 cents.
 This method is being used in Bangladesh, India, Nepal, Sri Lanka, and Canada.